Add

 Key similarities

-We have written and made numerous CMS comparisons, you can find some directly here:
+We’ve written and published many CMS comparisons, and you can find them here:

-Webflow vs Webstudio: which tool for what type of project?
+Webflow vs Webstudio: which tool for which type of project?

 Marketing landing page Excellent Excellent

-SME / startup website Excellent Good, especially with technical team
+SMB / startup showcase website Excellent Good, especially if the team is technical

-Blog / medium-scale editorial site Very good Good, via more technical CMS
+Blog / editorial site with medium volume Very good Good, via a more technical CMS

-Large media / high-volume site Possible but CMS limits to monitor Often better with headless CMS + Webstudio
+Large media site / very high-volume site Possible, but CMS limits to watch Often better with headless CMS + Webstudio

-Standard e-commerce Good, native Webflow e-commerce Requires third-party integrations
+Standard e-commerce Good, native Webflow e-commerce Handled through third-party integrations

-Lightweight web app / portal Limited without significant custom code More flexible on front-end + integrations
+Light web app / portal Limited without a lot of custom code More flexible on the front end + integrations

-Agency / freelance projects De facto standard in no-code Differentiating for "dev-friendly" offering
+Projects for agencies / freelancers De facto standard in no-code Differentiating for a “dev-friendly” offer

-Enterprise projects / existing stack Very good if closed ecosystem accepted Interesting for custom stack integration
+Enterprise projects / existing stack Very good if you accept the closed ecosystem Interesting for integration into a custom stack

-Contrary to popular belief, more and more major accounts are adopting Webflow for their marketing sites, as shown by our analysis on why big companies use Webflow.
+Contrary to popular belief, more and more large companies are adopting Webflow for their marketing sites, as our analysis on why large companies use Webflow shows.

 • Webflow